Get started - it's free!

 tailscale serve reset

-This removes all configured Service Proxies from the serve configuration file.
+This removes all configured endpoints from the Services configuration file.

-You can update or modify a Service configuration using the tailscale serve command or by editing the serve configuration file directly.
-You should drain the service before modification.
+You can update or modify a host's Service configuration using the tailscale serve command or by editing the Service configuration file directly.
+You should drain the host before modification.

-To update a Service Proxy configuration for a given protocol, port, and path, run tailscale serve with the same flags.
-For example, to start a Service Proxy configured with HTTPS on port 443 pointed to a text snippet:
+To update an endpoint configuration for a given protocol, port, and path, run tailscale serve with the same flags.
+For example, to start an endpoint configured with HTTPS on port 443:

-1. Run the following command to start a Service Proxy configured with HTTPS on port 443 pointed to a text snippet:
+1. Run the following command to start an endpoint configured with HTTPS on port 443:

-1. Then, check the configuration with tailscale serve status --json:
+2. Then, check the configuration with tailscale serve get-config --all:

 {